We may earn a commission, at no extra expense to you, from the companies mentioned in this post.

 With so many things to learn……it can seem daunting to begin a vegetable garden but do not let this stop you from trying your hand at it.
 Simply start by to Grow Lettuce and Greens.
 There is a bit of self-sufficiency in all of us so start with this simple way to grow fresh greens.

 Gardening is very rewarding!
-I encourage you to give it a try as it is definitely something that is doable for everyone, in one way or another: You can start……from small pots to patio containers to a kitchen garden to potato barrels to small and large size gardens.
+I encourage you to give it a try as it is definitely something that is doable for everyone, in one way or another:

 First, assess your situation as to which one of the following describes your available space: